ocp-devspaces-gamification/ds-challenge-05/README.md

 * Added to it, now you can debug your code similar to your normal IDE
 * BIG TAKEAWAY
     * OpenShift DevSpaces works similar to your IDEs
-    * It is a force multiple that enhances your experience to concentrate on just writing code
+    * All the above mentioned benefits enhance the developers joy
-    * The entire environment can be created with the notion of "IDE as code" inside the OpenShift environment that you are already familiar with
+    * The entire development environment is created with "IDE as code" notion inside which makes it easier to track changes